aprsworld/wsBroadcast/README.md

 # wsBroadcast

 Node.js Broadcast System with HTTP, WebSockets, and TCP Servers.
-Currently in heavy refactoring and development.
-At this time the code base contains many "style" issues and lacks adequate comments, but before initial release all of that will be cleaned up.
+Currently in heavy development.
+At this time the code base contains some "style" issues and lacks good comments, but before initial release all of that will be cleaned up.

 The initial release should also be standards compliant except where commented where a deviation was made for compatiblity reasons.